google/xls/docs_src/tutorials/how_to_use_procs.md

     one might expect, notifies the interpreter that the following proc is a test proc.
-*   A test proc's `config` function must accept a single argument: a boolean input channel for terminating interpretation.
+*   A test proc's `config` function must accept a single argument: a boolean output channel for terminating interpretation.
 When the test is complete, the proc should send the test's status (`true` on success, `false` on failure) on that channel (commonly called the "terminator" channel).

 A skeletal example: